delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 2             | 7 | Not goal
 3             | 4 | Goal found

 Note: this type of table is called a trace table.
-It shows the values and names of all variables in the algorithm every single time the algorithm / loop is run until the algorithm finishes.
+It shows the values and names of all variables in the algorithm every time the algorithm runs.
+It will stop when the algorithm stops.

 Essentially you are sequentially counting up every single item in an list until you find your goal (if it exists in the list).